-When was the last time you heard a sexy line of clothing and eco?
-How about lines that both guys and women to view!
+When was the last time you heard a sexy line of eco clothing?
+How about lines that both guys and women to view!?
 I mean like a Victoria Secret’s catalogue… common let’s stop lying to ourselves.
 Fashion makes us move.
 Wake up in the morning.
 Make us feel good about ourselves.

 What we are, defines a part of who we are or how we look.
 So when I have seen this green brand called Reformation hit the street I watched; and watched.
 LOL

 It’s not just that they are selling eco friendly clothing.
 It really is how the sell it.
 Let’s be fair about this.
 Sex does sell.
 We’d be lying to ourselves if it doesn’t.
 So let’s celebrate a company that wanted fashion, beauty and sexy written all the F over it.

 Every single line they create.

 Recent research has found a positive correlation between getting lucky and saving water, while wearing Reformation.
 Researchers also saw a significant growth in sexy DM’s received by Reformation wearers, while their carbon footprint decreased at the exact same rate.
 Pretty hot.